 - For the cognitive testing portion of the visit, where we cannot maintain 6 feet of distance, a plexi-glass barrier and HEPA air filtration system will be used, to maximize safety.

 We appreciate your understanding and patience as we continue to adapt to this rapidly evolving situation.
 As always, our patients’ and our research participants’ safety is of the utmost importance to us, and we will always put that first.
 In the coming weeks and months, we will continue to monitor the spread of COVID-19 and will update our research studies and clinical practices accordingly.
 We look forward to resuming normal operating procedures as soon as possible.
 In the meantime, please follow the CDC guidelines and stay safe.

 The Colorado Aging Brain Lab is composed of a team of researchers dedicated to understanding the neuroscience of the aging brain through an array of observational studies.
-As a part of the Rocky Mountain Alzheimer’s Disease Center at the University of Colorado Anschutz Medical campus, the goal of our laboratory is to better understand what puts us at risk for Alzheimer’s disease, as well as what protects us from Alzheimer’s disease.
+As a part of the CU Alzheimer’s and Cognition Center at the University of Colorado Anschutz Medical campus, the goal of our laboratory is to better understand what puts us at risk for Alzheimer’s disease, as well as what protects us from Alzheimer’s disease.
 We believe we have as much to learn from individuals who are healthy and have no symptoms of a memory disorder as we do from individuals who are experiencing cognitive decline as they grow older.